extropium/leaflet_ionic/sql-for-data-science-1-master/week-2/README.md

 [video](https://www.coursera.org/learn/sql-for-data-science/lecture/OIQ7a/sorting-with-order-by)

-Using `SELECT` will return data in t
+Using `SELECT` will return data in the same order that it was captured in the database.

+Furthermore, the order of data can chan